ARZZEZZAN/s21_SmartCalc_v2.0/README.md

 - Both integers and real numbers with a dot can be input into the program.
 You should provide the input of numbers in exponential notation
 - The calculation must be done after you complete entering the calculating expression and press the `=` symbol.
 - Calculating arbitrary bracketed arithmetic expressions in infix notation
-- Calculate arbitrary bracketed arithmetic expressions in infix notation with substitution of the value of _x_
+- Calculate arbitrary bracketed arithmetic expressions in infix notation with substitution of the value of the variable _x_ as a number
 - Plotting a graph of a function given by an expression in infix notation with the variable _x_ (with coordinate axes, mark of the used scale and an adaptive grid)
    - It is not necessary to provide the user with the ability to change the scale
 - Domain and codomain of a function are limited to at least numbers from -1000000 to 1000000
+   - To plot a graph of a function it is necessary to additionally specify the displayed domain and codomain
 - Verifiable accuracy of the fractional part is at least to 7 decimal places
 - Users must be able to enter up to 255 characters
 - Bracketed arithmetic expressions in infix notation must support the following arithmetic operations and mathematical functions: